\(k\)-Means Clustering

 Choosing the right \(k\)

-But we have not yet considered how to choose the right number of clusters.
+How do we choose the right number of clusters, \(K\)?

 As an aside: